Wondering what goes where? Use the following information as a guide to everything that can be recycled or composted on campus.

 If the foil is dirty (i.e. contains food residue) then it must go in the garbage.

-Large appliances such as refrigerators, freezers, dishwashers, stoves, etc. are collected by Building Operations for recycling on request.
+Large appliances such as refrigerators, freezers, dishwashers, and stoves are collected by Building Operations for recycling on request.
 Please place a service request using PeopleSoft Financial Management System (FMS) or contact your Facilities Manager.

 If the unit is working but no longer needed, list it on Reuse-it!
 UBC.